 Homemade Cajun seasoning made with smoked paprika, garlic powder, onion powder, oregano, thyme, and a pinch of cayenne pepper will be the spice blend you want to use on everything from Cajun Salmon to potatoes to pasta and more.

-If I have the option to make a spice blend myself or buy a store bought option, I will almost always make my own.
-Not only does it mean less spices in my cabinet, it means I get to control the flavor and ingredients.
+If I have the option to make a spice blend myself or buy a store-bought option, I will almost always make my own.
+Not only does it mean fewer spices in my cabinet, it means I get to control the flavor and ingredients.
 This is especially true for Cajun spice blends that usually contain lots of sugar and preservatives when you buy them in the store.
 I would much rather make my own.

 Plus once you start making this, you will quickly find yourself putting it on everything.
 It makes the most delicious Cajun shrimp, is so good on roasted and grilled vegetables, and if you like spicy baked fries - this spice blend is a must.
 Last week, I even found myself putting it on some popcorn with melted butter.
 Amazing.

 Another use I love for this spice blend is creamy spicy pasta.
 Just combine some canned diced tomatoes with Cajun seasoning and cream cheese for a creamy, slightly spicy pasta sauce you will want to eat on everything.